bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+JSON Web Tokens handles user authentication.
+They also have a
+header, payload, signature.
+Headers are consisy of two parts; jwt, and algorithms.
+The payload holds the statement about the user's creditals.

+JWTS are sent by the client.
+However, sessions are stored with cookie with every request.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+It keeps the password secure  because it hash the database to vaildate inputs.'

 3. How are unit tests different from integration and end-to-end testing?

+Unit testing only specifys on a target a single node of code rather than intergration, test how difffernet parts work together.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It’s a modern approach.
+Saves the project for late release or avoids projects being over budget.
+To make sure changes are not impacting the unchanged feature.